 There’s a Time and Place for Everything

 A common piece of writing advice is “show, don’t tell.”
-But there are times when it doesn’t make sense to show the reader certain events.
+But there are times when it doesn’t make sense to show readers certain events.
 You might heed different bits of writing advice at different times and for different projects.
 Perhaps you outline your novels but you write short stories by the seat of your pants.
 Maybe you “write what you know” when you’re working on nonfiction projects, but you like to delve into make believe when writing fiction.
 Use the writing advice that you need when you need it.

 Check the Source